Exposed in Your Project - JSON support

 GET http://localhost:8080/person

-This one should respond with a list of three persons: John
+This one should respond with a list of three persons: John, George, and Megan.
+It will respond with short

-information about saved records, but the rows will be ordered by person.details->>'nickname'
+information about saved records, but the rows will be ordered by person.details->>'nickname'.

 If we want to receive data about a particular person BY nickname, you can call:

-GET http://localhost:8080/person/nickname/johny
+GET http://localhost:8080/person/nickname/johny,

 which will respond with full Person DTO.